mit-teaching-systems-lab/discourse-tsl-mods/README.md

 Discourse plugin with mods for TSL's EdX courses

 ## TODO
-- Form working
+- Form conditional only on Groups category page
-- XHR request and error handling
+- Form with XHR and error handling?
-- Form conditional only on Groups category
+- Extract styles
 - Style form, modal?
+Description?
 - Extract config for magic category